pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.check/print_warnings.md

+Returns a warning log for undocumented functions in a specified module.

 ## Parameters

-- functions - a list of functions to be checked for documentation.
+- functions - a list of functions to check for documentation status.
-- mod - the name of the module containing the functions.
+- mod - the module where the functions are defined.
-- file - the name of the file where the module is defined.
+- file - the name of the file containing the module.

 ## Description
-Logs a warning for each function in the provided list that lacks documentation and logs the filename containing the module.
+Logs warnings for each undocumented function and information about the file.

-## Returns
-nil